websanco/liferay-learn/docs/dxp/latest/en/using-search/installing-and-upgrading-a-search-engine/elasticsearch/exercise-run-liferay-and-elasticsearch-using-docker.md

-# Exercise: Run Liferay and Elasticsearch using Docker
+# Exercise: Run Liferay and Elasticsearch Using Docker

 > Applies to: Liferay DXP 7.3, Liferay Portal CE 7.3 GA4+